Lekashi/Nicks-portfolio/README.md

 2\.
 CSS

 ## To do List:

 1\.
-Fix css and css images flexbox
+Add more pseudo-classes

 2\.
-Add more pseudo-classes
+Fix folder name of "assests" to "assets"

 3\.
-Add screen media

-4\.
-Fix folder name of "assests" to "assets"
+Fix the order of Images

 ## Links: